 â€¢ Family violence assault â€” 300 block of E. 9th.

 Arrested by SPD:

-The Nolan County Sheriff's Office (NCSO) had 48 calls for service, served seven civil papers and made two arrests from Feb.
-10-12, 2012.
+The Nolan County Sheriff's Office (NCSO) had five calls for service, served no civil papers and made two arrests on May 24, 2012.

 Arrested by NCSO: